 2) Voice Biometrics

 With key metrics like FCR, ASA and abandonment already quite optimized, where is the industry hoping to find additional improvements?
-What “low hanging” fruit remains for finding significant reduction in cost-per-call?
+What “low hanging” fruit remains for finding a significant reduction in cost-per-call?
 The answer is caller authentication.
 This is an area of focus for leaders across the industry.

 The reason for the focus is obvious.
 At Bank of America, for example, identity verification consumes 25% of the average call time.
 For the financial services industry as a whole, 79% of all calls require authentication and that process consumes an average of 20 seconds of each call.